Learn how to enjoy classical music from the Kanagawa Philharmonic Orchestra's Music Director

 The appeal of Yokohama Minato Mirai Hall

-When you enter the large hall, there is a pipe organ in the center, and the furniture such as chairs and lighting, the acoustics and the interior are all prepared for the best music.
-It is recommended from one point of view to fall in love with the hall.
+When you enter the main hall, you will see a pipe organ in the center, and the furniture such as chairs and lighting, as well as the acoustics and interior design, are all designed for the best music.
+It is recommended from the perspective of falling in love with the hall.

 The appeal of Kanagawa Prefectural Hall

-Sakakibara Kanagawa Prefectural Hall (hereafter referred to as Prefectural Hall) is the site of the Yamashita Concession.
-You can see the sea from the lobby of the Prefectural Hall and the restaurant "Eiichibankan" inside the building.
+Sakakibara Kanagawa Prefectural Hall (hereafter referred to as Prefectural Hall) is located on the site of the Yamashita Foreign Settlement.
+You can see the ocean from the hall's lobby and the restaurant "Hiroshima Ichibankan" inside the hall.

 It has been about 100 years since the Great Kanto Earthquake (September 1, 1923).
-Yamashita Park, located right in front of the venue, was one of the reconstruction projects after the earthquake, and there are many historical buildings around the Prefectural Hall.
-It would be nice to take a historical stroll through Yokohama before or after the concert.
+Yamashita Park, located right in front of the hall, was one of the areas that was part of the reconstruction efforts after the earthquake, and there are many historic buildings around the hall.
+It would be a good idea to take a historical stroll through Yokohama before or after the concert.

 The appeal of Kanagawa Prefectural Music Hall

 Sakakibara: Kanagawa Prefectural Music Hall (hereafter referred to as the Music Hall), which opened in 1954, celebrates its 70th anniversary this year (2024).
-The interior walls are all made of wood, and the exterior features distinctive U-shaped hollow bricks, a feature of Maekawa Kunio's architecture.
+The interior walls are entirely made of wood, and the exterior features distinctive hollow L-shaped bricks, a testament to Kunio Maekawa's architectural style.

-This is the first public facility in Japan dedicated to music, and the acoustic sound is unique to this place.
-The entire building was renovated in 2019, and it has become very beautiful while retaining its good points.
-It is also designated as an Important Cultural Property (Structure) by Kanagawa Prefecture.
+This is Japan's first public facility dedicated to music, and the acoustic sound is unique to this venue.
+The entire building was renovated in 2019, preserving its original beauty while remaining very clean.
+It has also been designated an Important Cultural Property (building) by Kanagawa Prefecture.

 -I now have a good understanding of the characteristics of each hole.